 Our work with schools

-Solutions for the Planet is a science, technology engineering and maths (STEM) programme with a focus on sustainability and entrepreneurship.
-It is delivered in partnership with energy, utility and construction companies based locally, who support teams of students (in KS3) to generate solutions or ‘Big Ideas’ to sustainability issues.
-These Big Ideas are submitted to our competition with semi-finals held at a regional university and finals at the Houses of Parliament in London.
+Solutions for the Planet’s Big Ideas programme is a science, technology engineering and maths (STEM) programme with a focus on sustainability and entrepreneurship.
+It is delivered in partnership with companies based locally, who support teams of students (in KS3 or S1-3) to generate solutions or ‘Big Ideas’ to sustainability issues.
+These Big Ideas are submitted to our competition with regional finals held at a universities and the national final at the Houses of Parliament in London.

 Our school partners